opendocsg/slw-judgments-backfill/2003_SGHC_160/report.md

 25     In her grounds of decision, the judge stated that Sundram had maintained throughout the trial that he had shown the identity card to Pritam, and that the latter had told him to keep it.
 She thus accepted that Sundram had shown the identity card to Pritam.
 To bolster her finding, the judge relied on the statements made by Pritam's counsel during mitigation.
 On appeal, Pritam argued that the judge had erred in making this finding of fact.

-26     It is true that a lower court’s findings of fact should not be lightly disturbed: _Lim Ah Poh v PP_ [1992] 1 SLR 713.
+26     It is true that a lower court’s findings of fact should not be lightly disturbed: _Lim Ah Poh v PP_ <span class="citation">[1992] 1 SLR 713</span>.
 However, I found that the evidence in this case did not entitle the judge to conclude that Pritam had been shown the identity card.
 Throughout the proceedings below, Pritam had adamantly stated that he was not shown the identity card.
 More importantly, Sundram himself did not maintain that he had shown the identity card to Pritam.
 His only reference to having done so was in the following exchange during cross-examination:

  Q: Refer to P3 – Q & A 18 – did Pritam Singh say those last words in Q18 answer – “there won’t be any problem”?